Come Fly Away

 Come Fly Away is a dance revue conceived, directed and choreographed by Twyla Tharp, around the songs of Frank Sinatra.
 The musical, set in a New York City nightclub, follows four couples as they look for love.

 It premiered on Broadway in March 2010 after tryouts in Atlanta and has received mostly warm reviews.

 Production

 Come Fly Away, originally titled Come Fly with Me, ran at the Alliance Theatre, Atlanta, in September 2009.
 It started Broadway previews at the Marquis Theatre on March 1, 2010, and opened on March 25.
 The cast included Keith Roberts, John Selya, Ashley Tuttle, Charlie Neshyba-Hodges, Holley Farmer, Laura Mead, Rika Okamoto and Karine Plantadit.
-The set design is by James Youmans, costumes by Katherine Roth, lighting by Donald Holder and sound by Peter McBoyle.
+The set design was by James Youmans, costumes by Katherine Roth, lighting by Donald Holder and sound by Peter McBoyle.
+Come Fly Away closed on September 5, 2010.

-The songs are danced to the voice of Frank Sinatra, backed by 18 live instrumentalists arranged and produced by Dave Pierce, with additional vocals by Hilary Gardner or Rosena Hill (alternately).
+The songs are danced to the voice of Frank Sinatra, backed by 18 live instrumentalists arranged and produced by Dave Pierce, with additional vocals by either Hilary Gardner or Rosena Hill.

-The musical closed on September 5, 2010.
-The show had struggled at the box office since March 25 (Opening Night) but for the week ending July 25 it grossed $574,465 and played to 48.97% of capacity.